maxbahr/specflow-trx-to-html-action/README.md

 - **workItemPrefix**:

-  - _Description:_ Specifies the prefix used as tag for linking with requirements
+  - _Description:_ Specifies the prefix used as tag for linking with requirements.
+It is used with `Report_Req_Ids` placeholder in logs
   - _Required:_ No
   - _Default:_ 'undefined'